silvainfm/RE_Chatbot/README.md

 ## Data

 Our data for the model had to be structured as input, output at first.
-For a few reasons we have kept the datasize small, mainly this make the process less hardware intensive, and we are not subject matter expert and will require more input to make the model more accurate.
+For a few reasons we have kept the datasize small:
+* mainly this make the process less hardware intensive
+* we are not subject matter expert
+* and we will require more input to make the model more accurate.

 We scraped the data from various websites.
+These are:
+* government website
+* several real estate firms' websites
+* the "monaco laws bible"
+* the journal of Monaco where all new laws are published

-These are the government website, several real estate firms' websites, and the "monaco laws bible".
-The mian challenge here was to split data from one source into the smaller sized chunks that still conatined all the information we needed the model to know.
-Law texts are long, tedious and often include language that is not necessary in our application.
+The main challenge here was to split data from one source into the smaller sized chunks that still contained all the information we needed the model to know.
+Law texts are long, tedious and often include language that is  unnecessary in our application.
 This is where we can use a subject matter expert's opinion and guidance.
 We made use of chat gpt to structure our data properly and prepare it for the model.
 We then split it into test and training sets.

 ## Model Used